The motivic anabelian geometry of local heights on abelian varieties: Homotopical algebraic background

 \begin{remark} The functor $\Kan^\bullet\colon\mcal C^{\Delta^+}\rightarrow\mcal C^\Delta$ is, when $\mcal C$ is abelian, essentially one of the two functors giving the equivalence in the cosimplicial Dold--Kan correspondence \cite[Corollary III.2.3]{goerss-jardine}\footnote{The Dold--Kan correspondence in \cite{goerss-jardine} is given for simplicial objects rather than cosimplicial objects, but since the dual of an abelian category is again an abelian category, the dual statement holds just as well.
 This is spelled out explicitly in \cite{grunenfelder-mastnak}.}.
-More precisely, if we precompose with the functor $\CoCh_+(\mcal C)\rightarrow\mcal C^{\Delta^+}$ taking an coconnected cochain complex $A^\bullet$ to the semi-cosimplicial object with the same objects, and coface maps $A^{n-1}\rightarrow A^n$ all zero except $d^n:=(-1)^nd$, then the composite $\mathrm{CoCh}_+(\mcal C)\rightarrow\mcal C^\Delta$ is one half of the equivalence of categories in the Dold--Kan correspondence.
+More precisely, if we precompose with the functor $\CoCh_+(\mcal C)\rightarrow\mcal C^{\Delta^+}$ taking a coconnected cochain complex $A^\bullet$ to the semi-cosimplicial object with the same objects and whose coface maps $A^{n-1}\rightarrow A^n$ all zero except $d^n:=(-1)^nd$, then the composite $\mathrm{CoCh}_+(\mcal C)\rightarrow\mcal C^\Delta$ is one half of the equivalence of categories in the Dold--Kan correspondence.
 Because of this, $\Kan^\bullet$ is often called the \emph{denormalisation} functor (e.g.\ in \cite{olsson,kriz}), and can be variously denoted by $\mathbf D$, $D$ or $K$ in different sources\footnote{There is an apparent discrepancy in the definition of the denormalisation functor in \cite[Section 1.4]{kriz} and the dual to the definition in \cite[Section III.2]{goerss-jardine}, even though they are both supposed to be quasi-inverses to the same normalisation functor.
 To save confusion, we will work exclusively with the latter description.}. \end{remark}

-The preceding remark shows that the category of coconnected cochain complexes is a full subcategory of the category of cosimplicial groups, and hence one can regard cosimplicial groups as a generalisation of cochain complexes more suited to non-abelian results.
-Accordingly, one hopes for suitable non-abelian generalisations of the cohomology of complexes, at least in small codimension, and this is provided by the \emph{cohomotopy sets/groups} of Bousfield-Kan.
+The preceding remark shows that the category of coconnected cochain complexes of abelian groups is a full subcategory of the category of cosimplicial groups, and hence one can regard cosimplicial groups as a generalisation of cochain complexes more suited to non-abelian results.
+Accordingly, one hopes for suitable non-abelian generalisations of the cohomology of complexes, at least in small codimension, and this is provided by the \emph{cohomotopy sets/groups} of Bousfield--Kan.